rfarid/LSTM_DKT/README.md

 - The original DKT implementation was based on TensorFlow 1.x, which posed extensibility challenges; this has been addressed by porting to TensorFlow 2.x.

 #### Opportunities
-- Incorporate other features (e.g., time gaps, content difficulty, prior attempts) into the input encoding.
+- Incorporate other features into the input encoding.
 - Explore attention-based KT models (e.g., SAKT[4]) for potentially improved performance and interpretability.
 - Analyse performance by user segments (e.g., low vs. high performers, novices vs. experienced learners) to uncover model biases and guide personalised interventions or curriculum adjustments.